Links

 CycleSheffield

-Cyclesheffield (formerly known as Pedal Pushers) is a force for cycle promotion in Sheffield.
-It is open to cyclists of all kinds from all over the city who want to see cycling taken seriously as a means of transport.
-Socials, rides, fun and campaigning.
-It is a key part of the coalition that aims to bring a sea-change to attitudes to sustainable transport in our city.
+CycleSheffield is THE force for cycle promotion in Sheffield.
+Anyone who cycles should join CycleSheffield (from just £4 per year) and walkers should belong too, because a cycle-friendly environment is also a walking-friendly environment.
+They run socials, rides, fun and campaigning as a key part of the coalition that aims to bring a sea-change to attitudes to sustainable transport in our city.

 Down to Earth